-Fungal infections common.
+Fungal infections are common.
 They can happen on the nails, hair, and skin that can lead to peeling, itching, redness, burning, blisters, and sores.
 Fungal infections are caused by exposure to fungi either skin-to-skin contact or spores that are found in the air.
 Fungi invade the body and can spread to areas such as tissue, bones, lungs and other organs.
 Fungal infections can even affect the entire body.

 Also known as a type of ringworm is a highly, contagious fungal infection that happens on the superficial layer of the skin.
 It is caused by direct skin to skin contact with an infected person or animal.
 It can be also contacted through an infected object and soil but contact with soil is rare.

-Risk factors include excessive sweating, sports involved direct skin to skin contact, close contacted with infected individual or animal, tight clothing, compromised immune system and sharing belongs with an infected individual.
+Risk factors include excessive sweating, sports involved direct skin to skin contact, close contacted with infected individual or animal, tight clothing, compromised immune system, and sharing belongs with an infected individual.